You may have amassed many family photographs through the years. But do you know how old they are and how to date an old photo?

 But let’s not get carried away just yet.

 First, let us look at the clues that will help you to date an old photo.

 1. Clothing and Accessories

-When we look at our old family photos one of the first things that is brought to our attention is the clothing.
+When we look at our old family photos one of the first things that are brought to our attention is the clothing.
 Like today, fashions in the past did change.

-What our ancestors wore and what accessories that appear in the photograph can also help us.
+What our ancestors wore and what accessories appear in the photograph can also help us.